Forget the Cinque Terre and go hiking Portofino!

 From Portofino, there’s a bus service to Santa Margherita Ligure (from there, you can go back with another bus to the starting point in Ruta di Camogli).
 In the shoulder season, you might have to wait a bit for the next bus.
 A good reason to have a walk in the lovely and famous Portofino.

-Depending on where you’re staying, from the Santa Margherita Ligure train station, there are many trains riding along the Ligurian coast.
+From Santa Margherita Ligure, there are many trains riding along the Ligurian coast.

 Hiking from Ruta di Camogli to Santa Margherita Ligure